fiveladdercon/booster/README.md

 This API is pretty much a verbatim walk through of the [T-rsa.c.tar.gz][1] sample program on the [OpenSSL Sign & Verify wiki page][2].

-All I've done is just separated the key generation, sign and verify functions into separate files, inlined and optimized the underlying calls and used RSA get/set macros & BN conversion macros to write to and include the keys from header files.
+All I did was separate the key generation, sign and verify functions into separate files, inline and optimize the underlying calls and use the RSA get/set macros & BN conversion macros to write to and include the keys from header files.

 But since the OpenSSL documentation is somewhat cryptic *(pun intended)*, I spent quite a few hours sifting through the [source code][3] to get the key